Pythagorean cup: Mechanics

-A Pythagorean siphon is composed of 4 chambers with 1 chamber in the center that liquids can escape through.
-As liquid fills up the 4 chambers, the pressure acting on the liquids remains constant and so the level of liquid in each chamber remains the same.
+A Pythagorean siphon is composed of four chambers with one chamber in the center that liquids can escape through.
+As liquid fills up the four chambers, the pressure acting on the liquids remains constant and so the level of liquid in each chamber remains the same.
 Once the liquid reaches the top of the Pythagorean siphon it begins to escape through the central chamber as the effects of gravity take hold.

 As this process happens, the liquid from both two chambers next to each side of the central chamber forms a seal above the central chamber due to the surface tension of the liquids.
 Due to this seal, air can then not escape through the central chamber, so the weight of the water in the central chamber forces all the remaining liquid in every chamber to pour out of the Pythagorean siphon.

 Applications

 Toilets

-Most modern flush toilets operate on the same principle: when the water level in the bowl rises high enough, a siphon is created, emptying the bowl.
+Most modern American flush toilets operate on the same principle: when the water level in the bowl rises high enough, a siphon is created, emptying the bowl.

 Washing machines

 The fabric softener tray in a top-load washing machine operates by utilizing a Pythagorean siphon to distribute fabric softener diluted with water across the clothing in the washing machine.
 Before starting the washing machine, the user pours fabric softener below the maximum fabric softener line in the loading tray.
 This line designates the point where if the softener were to be poured above it, then all the fabric softener would resultingly escape the device due to the mechanics of the Pythagorean siphon.
 As one pours the fabric softener under the line, it does not escape anywhere because it has not begun to escape through the center chamber.

-Once the washing machine works to distribute the fabric softener into the tub of the machine, it pours water above the fabric softener loading tray so that the liquid goes overtop the maximum fill line.
+Once the washing machine works to distribute the fabric softener into the tub of the machine, it pours water above the fabric softener loading tray so that the liquid goes over the maximum fill line.
 This starts the Pythagorean siphon process, as the mixture begins to pour through the central chamber, thus causing a seal from the surface tension of the liquids across all the chambers.
 The weight of the fabric softener diluted with water has no access to the outside air because of the seal which then causes all the mixture to be poured directly into the washing machine.